-Merely being suspected of committing a crime, regardless of whether a defendant is actually charged, is an extremely nerve-racking experience.
+Merely being suspected of committing a crime, regardless of whether a defendant is charged, is an extremely nerve-racking experience.
 Initially, dealing with law enforcement, which is structured to be an intimidating situation, can tend to make even the toughest cringe in fear.
 In some cases, once this procedure is over, there may be a waiting period while the prosecutor reviews the evidence to determine whether to file charges.
-Retaining the services of an attorney experienced in criminal defense can be crucial not only to ensuring that the accused has an effective defense, but also to ensure that the prosecutor does not violate the applicable statute of limitation.
+Retaining the services of an attorney experienced in criminal defense can be crucial not only to ensure that the accused has an effective defense but also to ensure that the prosecutor does not violate the applicable statute of limitation.

 Statutes of Limitation

 Although criminal cases follow a typical routine, there is a specific time period within which charges can be filed against an individual.
 This time period is set forth in a statute of limitation.
-Generally, statutes of limitations are laws which set the maximum time after an event within which legal proceedings may be initiated.
+Generally, statutes of limitations are laws that set the maximum time after an event within which legal proceedings may be initiated.
 In a criminal matter, when the statute of limitations has expired, the courts no longer have jurisdiction.

-The purpose of statutes of limitations are to protect defendants.
+The purpose of statutes of limitations is to protect defendants.
 As time passes, defendants may lose evidence or not be able to support his/her defense.
 Additionally, as alluded to above, litigation of a long-dormant criminal charge may result in more cruelty than justice.

 California’s Statutes of Limitations

-Statutes of Limitations in California criminal matters tend to follow the severity of the penalty for the crime, specifically the general limits on filing criminal charges are:
+Statutes of Limitations in California criminal matters tend to follow the severity of the penalty for the crime, specifically, the general limits on filing criminal charges are:

 - Other felonies– three years; and